The Orange Menace: 'We Had A Great Election'

-Category: World Politics Hits: 11The Orange Menace, speaking to Republicans in North Carolina: We had a great election.
+Category: World Politics Hits: 12The Orange Menace, speaking to Republicans in North Carolina: We had a great election.
 Bad things happened but we had a great election.
 He could have stopped after the first sentence and still have been right.
 But I know of more than 81 million people that would agree that 2020 was a great election since it ended his Reign of Terror and booted the Orange Menace into the realm of bad memories.
 Even a broken clock is right at least twice a day.

 Read more https://crooksandliars.com/2021/06/orange-menace-we-had-great-election